puranikyashaswin/RAG/README.md

 ## Problem Statement

 Healthcare professionals need quick, accurate answers from complex guideline documents.
 This assistant plans queries, retrieves evidence from a private corpus, synthesizes grounded responses with citations, verifies quality, and escalates to human review when uncertain.
-It ensures reliability through rigorous evaluation and HITL for critical decisions.
+It ensures reliability through rigorous evaluation and HITL for critical decisions..